Benlagra/GeClDa/PeerAss/README.md

 + `collect.Group.Data(group, directory = './UCI HAR Dataset/')`

        Given a group of subjects name `group` (character) and the path to the data folder (by default `'./UCI HAR Dataset/'`), the function merges the three files, respectively of the subjects, the activities, and the set of variables, contained in the sub-folder named after the group.
 The output is a `data.frame` which contains 3 categorical variables (Subject_id, Group, and Activity) and 561 numerical variables corresponding to all the features.
 The number of rows depends on the group.
-Notice that **I choose to keep the information about the group in which the subject belongs, by adding one column**, so that the data between the two groups in the experiment can still be compared from the final tidy data set.

 + `merge.Groups.Data(directory = './UCI HAR Dataset/')`